Dozens displaced after explosion at West Sacramento apartment complex

 One of the units was under construction and occupied at the time.

-Firefighters were making temporary shores to make sure the building was safe until construction crews can come in and investigate.
+Firefighters were making temporary shores to make sure the building was safe until construction crews could come in and investigate.
 Many windows are broken and a large chunk of the wall fell down.

 Crews said there was a grass fire that was extinguished quickly.